zimenglyu/DSCI-644-Project-1-1/README.md

 2. Create merge request
 3. Run `black .` before your final commit
 4. Pull changes from the original repository before submitting

+## License and Usage Restrictions

+Copyright © 2025 Zimeng Lyu.
+All rights reserved.

+This project was developed by Zimeng Lyu for the RIT DSCI-644 course, originally designed for GitLab CI/CD integration.
+It is shared publicly for portfolio and learning purposes.

+🚫 **Usage Restriction:**
+This project **may not** be used as teaching material in any form (including lectures, assignments, or coursework) without explicit written permission from the author.

+📩 For inquiries regarding usage permissions, please contact me.